gulam101/Fetch-Api-JavaScript/README.md

 [Credits](#Credits)
 <a name="Credits"/>
 ### Description:
 Today I decided to focus on calling and catching API's.
 For the API, I used Reqres to test fake data that was being genereated and I converted the data to JSON format.
 I also used the 'Catch' command to log the error in the console log, allowing me to test the API and seeing the error being logged if there was a problem.
 The error would only be displayed if the API key was modified.
+If I wanted to see if the API was working, I could create response in the console log by using 'res.ok' and then passing a success message.

 ### Prerequisites:
 - Any Modern Browser (Preferably Chrome or Firefox)